3ncastro/CMPE-172-Planner/README.md

 ![](images/Add%20Event.PNG)
 See Events
 ![](images/See%20Events.PNG)
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Setup Pre-requisites

-In the project directory, you can run:

-### `npm start`
+This project only runs locally so these are the pre-requisites to do so.<br />
+You will need to have NodeJS installed on the system.<br />

-Runs the app in the development mode.<br />
+Once this is done locate the directory in which the project is store.<br />
+Form within this directory run command prompt and type the command npm start.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This will allow you to view our app in (http://localhost:3000) and view it in the browser.<br />

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ## Class and Sequence Diagrams
 <img src="images/classDiagram.JPG"> </div>